 Fear of poverty

 A developing country will always have some form of rampant poverty present within its borders, and the Philippines is no exception.
 With nearly 10 million families in the country considering themselves poor, it’s a serious problem.

 Despite this – or perhaps, because of it – Filipino workers work hard.
-To escape from poverty, to provide their families with essentials, and to afford their siblings the chance to make something better for themselves, they apply themselves to their work.
+To live comfortably, to provide their families with essentials, and to afford their siblings the chance to make something better for themselves, they apply themselves to their work.

-The extra money that don’t go toward paying the expenses can be put in a savings account.
-It can even be used in furthering the employee’s education, turning them into another asset for the company and giving them a better chance to improve their lives.
+The extra money that doesn’t go toward paying the expenses can be put in a savings account.
+It can even be used in furthering the employee’s education, turning them into another asset for the company, and giving them a better chance to improve their lives.

-For a better picture of how incomes and salaries work in the Philippines, check out our very own guide in the matter.
+To get a better picture of how incomes and salaries work in the Philippines, check out our very own comprehensive salaries guide on the matter.
 You can also see how the typical Filipino employee’s salaries compare to those in the UK, US, and Australia here.